-The main market driven developments concern the increase of the interest rates and the negative development of the equity markets.
+The main market driven developments concern the decrease of interest rates and the positive development of the equity markets.
 Interest was received on the mortgage portfolio.

 A.4 Performance of other activities

 The Company's only activity is that of income protection insurance business.
 There are no other activities that take place in the Company.